Serious Sam: The First Encounter: Serious Sam rework and demo

 Because the developers' parents were Croteam's sole source of funding, the team eventually began searching for a publisher.
 In 2000, Croteam burned the game with forty unpolished levels onto compact discs and mailed them, alongside a detailed design document, to 20–30 publishers.
 Only two replied, both declining.
 The studio thus turned to licensing out its engine and releasing free demos of Serious Sam to garner publicity.
 Serious Engine cost between and to license, significantly cheaper than the Quake III engine available at the time.
 Among fourteen licensees were a follow-up to Battlecruiser 3000AD codenamed Project ABC by Derek Smart, Alpha Black Zero: Intrepid Protocol by Khaeon, Nitro Family by Delphieye Entertainment, and Carnivores: Cityscape by Sunstorm Interactive.
-For the demo, Croteam created a vertical slice: The team took one level, "Karnak", and thoroughly polished it to make it feel complete.
+For the demo, Croteam created a vertical slice by taking the "Karnak" level and thoroughly polishing it to make it feel complete.
 Entitled "Test 1", the demo was released on 30 May 2000 via Croteam's website and several mirror sites.
-At this time, Croteam comprised nine developers: Six people were working full time and two students worked in their spare time, while one person had been conscripted.
-Some developers had left the studio before this point as they did not have wages.
+At this time, Croteam comprised nine developers, of which six people were working full time and two students worked in their spare time, while one person had been conscripted.
+Some developers had left the studio before this point as they did not receive wages.
 One year of military service was compulsory in Croatia at the time, and all developers were conscripted at some point.
 Some full-time staffers worked on the game seven days per week.
 Lacking spare time, they did not get to work other jobs, go on dates, or play other games.
 At the office, they only played Serious Sam.
 The team ultimately grew to ten people.